This Is Why Your Dog Is Always Licking and Chewing His Paws

 Dogs Lick Their Paws to Clean Wounds and Soothe Sore Spots

 Dogs also lick their paws to help healing happen.
-Canine saliva has enzymes that kill bacteria and, in turn, promote healing of cuts and scrapes.
-Dogs may lick their paws to remove a foreign object like a thorn or soothe an injured toe.
-If you notice more licking than usual, Conover suggests giving your pup’s paws a close look.
-“At home, you can check for thorns or lacerations; you can usually see swelling or redness if you look for it,” she says.
+Canine saliva has enzymes that kill bacteria and, in turn, promote healing of cuts, scrapes, or hot spots.
+Dogs may chew their feet to remove a foreign object like a thorn or soothe an injured toe.
+If you notice more licking or chewing than usual, Conover suggests giving your pup's paws a close look.
+"At home, you can check for thorns or lacerations; you can usually see swelling or redness if you look for it," she says.

 If you spy something concerning or if the licking continues despite your exam yielding no obvious cause, call your vet.
 "During my exam, I check all of the nails and paw pads for lacerations, thorns, trauma, etc.," Conover says.
 "I also separate each toe and check the webbing, feeling if it is swollen or if there is any debris between the toes.
 I move each toe individually, as well as the other joints in the limb, to feel for any swelling or see if the dog shows any signs of pain with movement."

-Your dog may also be licking his paws because they itch.
+Your dog may also lick or bite his paws because they're itchy.
 Insect bites are one possible culprit, but there could be a more serious issue.
-“Itching can also be caused by systemic allergies (affecting the entire body) or contact dermatitis (the dog coming in contact with a substance he is allergic to),” Conover explains.
+"Itching can also be caused by systemic allergies (affecting the entire body) or contact dermatitis (the dog coming in contact with a substance he is allergic to)," Conover explains.

 In either case, it's best to reach out to a vet to do an exam.
 "First, we try to find a cause for the itching.
 This can be a long process in some cases!"
 Conover says.
 "The treatment will be related to what the tests find.
 Most of the time we will give medicine to alleviate itching at the same time we're treating the underlying cause of the itching."